CentOSLinux

 Step 3.
 Installing MariaDB on CentOS 8.

 MariaDB is a drop-in replacement for MySQL.
-It is a robust, scalable, and reliable SQL server that comes a rich set of enhancements.
+It is a robust, scalable, and reliable SQL server that comes with a rich set of enhancements.
 We will also be using yum to install MariaDB:

 sudo dnf install mariadb-server rsyslog-mysql php-mysqlnd

 By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+You can secure MariaDB using the mysql_secure_installation script. you should read each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 mysql_secure_installation